lalitpatil891/lalitpatil891/README.md

 ## Glad to see you here! &nbsp;

 I am a full-stack software engineer.
 I love programming, reading, writing and speaking.
-As a software engineer, I enjoy using my obsessive attention to detail, and my unequivocal love for making things that change the world.
+As a software engineer, I enjoy using my obsessive attention to detail, and my unequivocal love for making things that change the world.<br/>
 That's why I like to make things that make a difference.

 <img align="right" alt="GIF" src="https://github.com/AswinBarath/AswinBarath/blob/master/coding.gif?raw=true" width="408" height="318" />